-As noted in the Contour Engineering case already discussed, the court drew a distinction between the laying of plans and the commencement of preparatory activities, in so doing implying that the commencement of preparatory activities may constitute the carrying on of a trade.
-What sort of preparatory activities would signal the commencement of a trade?
-In order to answer this question it must be determined whether the taxpayer has an asset (income-earning structure) with which to trade.
+As noted in C: SARS v Contour Engineering (Pty) Ltd20 already considered in 4.2.1, the court drew a distinction between the laying of plans and the commencement of preparatory activities, in so doing implying that the commencement of preparatory activities may constitute the carrying on of a trade.
+In order to answer the question what sort of preparatory activities would signal the commencement of a trade it must be determined whether the taxpayer has an asset (income-earning structure) with which to trade.
 Much will depend on the facts and circumstances of the particular case.